Ontario Small Business Tax Rate: Complete Guide for Small Business Owners

 Contact us today to get ahead of your competition with expert T2 tax advice.

 The information in this article is subject to change as tax rules continually shift and change overtime.
-For the most up to date information, contact the tax experts at T2inc for ease of mind.
+For the most up to date information, contact the tax experts at T2inc.ca for ease of mind.

-Frédéric Roy-Gobeil
+Frederic Roy-Gobeil

-As President of T2inc.ca and an entrepreneur at heart, I have founded many start-ups such as delve Labs and T2inc.ca.
-A former tax specialist at Ernst & Young, I am also a member of the Ordre des comptables professionnels agréés CPA and have a master's degree in taxation from the Université de Sherbrooke.
-With a passion for the world of entrepreneurship and the growth mindset, I have authored numerous articles and videos on the industry and the business world, as well as on accounting, taxation, financial statements and financial independence.
+President of T2inc.ca and an entrepreneur at heart, I've founded a number of startups including Delve Labs and T2inc.ca.
+A former tax specialist with Ernst & Young, I'm also a member of the Ordre des comptables professionnels agréés CPA and hold a Master's degree in taxation from the Université de Sherbrooke.

-LinkedIn profile
+LinkedIn Profile